Mayuri Upadhya: Career

-Artistic Director - Nritarutya
+Artistic director: Nritarutya

-Founded in 2000, Nritarutya, today, has become one of the foremost contemporary dance organisations in the country with path-breaking creative works, pioneering employment reforms for artists, and introducing creative platforms like Adhyaya and Prayog to the dance fraternity.

 Adhyaya, is Nritarutya's festival of dance, celebrating innovation and tradition.
-It programs and showcases never-before-seen works for Bangalore audiences, inviting artists from across the world with works that is an amalgamation of “innovation and tradition”.
-Most of the times, artists have created a new piece just to be showcased at Adhayaya.
-For the first time in 2018, Adhyaya opened its doors to applications from artists the world over seeking an avant garde platform to perform their works in, receiving a whopping 120 entries.
+It programs and showcases works for Bangalore audiences, inviting artists from across the world with works that are a combination of "innovation and tradition".
+For the first time in 2018, Adhyaya opened its doors to applications from artists the world over seeking an avant-garde platform to perform their works in, receiving 120 entries.

 Mayuri's experimental creation initiative Prayog, is a festival that commissions and showcases out-of-the-box Indian dance compositions.
-All the commissions follow the rule of interpreting mythology in contemporary ways, and is often a melting pot of designers, musicians, painters, choreographers, dancers, and theatre artists.
+All the commissions follow the rule of interpreting mythology in contemporary ways, and is often a mix of designers, musicians, painters, choreographers, dancers, and theatre artists.

-She got critical acclaim in 2004 with her work ‘Ardhanarishwara’, which talked about the masculinity and the femininity residing within each of us.
+She received critical acclaim in 2004 with her work ‘Ardhanarishwara’, which talked about the masculinity and the femininity residing within each of us.
 Oum, Yantra, Footnote, Dwandwa, are few of her earliest works.

-After a commission by the Wadiyar of Mysore to create a piece for their kul-devi (family Deity), Mayuri choreographed the highly acclaimed and successful ‘Kali’ in the year 2008, which talks about the deepest recesses of our unconsciousness which is wild, raw and untamed.
+After a commission by the Wadiyar of Mysore to create a piece for their kul-devi (a family deity), Mayuri choreographed the highly acclaimed and successful ‘Kali’ in the year 2008, which talks about the deepest recesses of one's unconsciousness.

 ‘Parched – 1st Cut’, was created for the Serendipity Arts Festival 2016.
 The scarcity of water, humankind's mistakes and the obscure truth of our future the highlights of this piece.
 ‘Parched – Choreographer’s Cut’ is a work-in-progress full length production which Mayuri is working on currently.